 Those people want to buy your stuff while they browse their favorite websites, watch a YouTube video, check their Gmail account, and use apps on their mobile phones.

 In this post, we’ll talk about why you should use the Google Display Network, how the GDN is different from (and costs less than) the Search Network, and how display ads strategy uses different ad formats and targeting options to reach everyone from top-of-funnel browsers to bottom-of-funnel buyers (remarketing display ads).

 The GDN is a yeehaw thing, not a yikes sort of thing.

 Get brand new Google ad strategies straight to your inbox every week.
 23,739 people already are!

 What is the Google Display Network?

 The Google Display Network (GDN), is a collection of over 2 million partner websites, videos, and apps where your ads can appear.

-To put that into perspective, the Display Network covers over 90% of the internet and you can target your Display ads anywhere on that network in a few different ways: by target audience (opens in a new tab) (interests, demographics, similar), content (keyword), or placement (exact websites).
+To put that into perspective, the Display Network covers over 90% of the internet and you can target different types of Display ads anywhere on that network in a few different ways: by target audience (interests, demographics, similar), content (keyword), or placement (exact websites).